-Recently, we have observed a steady increase in interest in mathematical morphology amongst the deep learning community.
+We are observing steadily increasing interest in mathematical morphology among the deep learning community.
 Indeed, the intrinsic features of mathematical morphology operators that enable them to extract information from topological structures make them excellent candidates.
-Morphological operators have been shown to capture image edges \cite{rivest1993morphological}, granulometry~\cite{serra1988image,thibault2013advanced} and distances to object borders~\cite{franchi2014comparative}.
-Two methodologies are employed in the literature to evaluate the utility of morphological operators.
+Morphological operators have been shown to capture image edges \cite{rivest1993morphological}, granulometry~\cite{serra1988image,thibault2013advanced}, and distances to object borders~\cite{franchi2014comparative}.
+The literature primarily employs two methodologies to evaluate the utility of morphological operators.
 Some analyses ~\cite{cavallaro2017automatic,velasco2013classification, franchi2016morphological} directly extract descriptors from unlearned morphological layers, while others ~\cite{FRANCHI2020107246,Valle_2020,mondal2020image} propose learning the structural element of the morphological operators.
-Despite their superior performance in various application situations, these methodologies are prone to failure if the deep network architecture is misdesigned, which may dissuade researchers from pursuing this research path.
+Despite their superior performance in various applications, these methodologies are prone to failure if the deep network architecture is misdesigned, which may dissuade researchers from pursuing this research path.

-This paper proposes a novel methodology based on neural architecture search to assess the usefulness of newly developed architecture layers and, in particular, morphological layers.
-The following paper empirically investigates morphological layers applied to deep networks on CIFAR10/CIFAR100 \cite{Krizhevsky09learningmultiple} and an edge detection task using BSD500 \cite{MartinFTM01}, to determine the optimal design for morphological layers.
-We compare our results to the best architecture discovered using conventional convolutional layers.
+This paper proposes a novel methodology based on NAS to assess the usefulness of newly developed architecture layers and, in particular, morphological layers (see Figure \ref{overallpaper}).
+The following empirically investigates morphological layers applied to deep networks on CIFAR10/CIFAR100 \cite{Krizhevsky09learningmultiple} an edge detection task using BSD500 \cite{MartinFTM01}, and a semantic segmentation task on Cityscapes \cite{cityscapes} to determine the optimal design for morphological layers.
+We perform a comparison between our results and the best architecture discovered using conventional convolutional layers.